langchain-ai/langchain/templates/hyde/README.md

 This template HyDE with RAG.

-Hyde is a Python package that stands for Hypothetical Document Embeddings (HyDE).
+Hyde is a retrieval method that stands for Hypothetical Document Embeddings (HyDE).
 It is a method used to enhance retrieval by generating a hypothetical document for an incoming query.

 The document is then embedded, and that embedding is utilized to look up real documents that are similar to the hypothetical document.